-Once you’ve just invested in an airline ticket to cross the Pacific, or maybe just one across the Bass Strait, you’re probably looking for something FREE to do in Tasmania.
-While getting to Tasmania can be quite the journey, there are free things to do once you arrive!
+Once you’ve just invested in an airline ticket to cross the Pacific, or maybe just one across the Bass Strait, you’re probably looking for some free things to do around Hobart.
+While getting to Tasmania can be quite the journey, there are many affordable things to do once you arrive!

 Here are 4 free things to do around Hobart.
 And a bonus, all of them are family-friendly.